aidanwhiteley/books/README.md

 --google.client.clientSecret=xxxxxxxx --google.client.clientId=yyyyyyyy --facebook.client.clientSecret=aaaaaaaa --facebook.client.clientId=bbbbbbbb

 Otherwise, see the Spring documentation for more options.

+"Out of the box" the code runs with the "dev" Spring profile.
+When running in other environments you will need to decide the required profile and set some Spring parameters accordingly.
+For instance, you **WILL** want to set/change the secretKey used for the JWT token signing (see books:jwt:secretKey in the yml files).

 You will also need access to a Mongo instance.
 The connection URL (in the yml files) will result in the automatic creation of a Mongo database and the two required collections (dependant on the security config of your Mongo install).